Joel-Haeberli/it-security-docs/docs/themes/619 SPA TOC - Exam Questions with Answers.md

              - Server's public key.
              - Server's IP address and port.
              - Allowed IPs (can be `0.0.0.0/0` for routing all traffic through the VPN, or the server's subnet for a more restricted setup).

+### Topic 17: Wi-Fi

+1. **Under which conditions can you read all Wi-Fi network traffic?**
+	- good antenna, being within range of the Wi-Fi
+	- Wi-Fi card supporting monitor mode and packet injection.
+	- root privileges for tools
+	- its useful to set the MAC and IP address statically
+2. **Explain the difference between a network card in «promiscuous mode» and «monitor mode».**
+	- *Promiscuous Mode*: captures all packets on a connected network, regardless of the intended destination MAC address.
+You will see only packet if you are connected to a station and only packets inside the same network.
+	- *Monitor Mode*: captures all wireless traffic within its range, including packets not addressed to it, allowing analysis of all Wi-Fi communications in the vicinity (including beacons and data form any wireless networks in the area).
+3. **Describe the WEP (Wired Equivalent Privacy) encryption.
+What are the weak points?**
+	- WEP uses the RC4 stream cipher for encryption with 64-bit and 128-bit encryption keys (which include a 24-bit IV)
+	- Weak Points:
+		- *Weak IVs*: only 24-bit
+		- *Flawed Integrity*: CRC-32 for checksum for data integrity, which is not cryptographically secure
+4. **What kind of authentication does WEP support (Shared Key Authentication, Open System Authentication)?**
+	- *Shared Key Authentication*: Pre-shared WEP key, During the authentication process, the access point sends a challenge text to the client, which encrypts it using the WEP key and sends it back.
+The access point decrypts it to verify if the client has the correct key $\rightarrow$ this method exposes part of the encryption mechanism, this is not secure!
+	- *Open System Authentication*: no credentials, any device can request authentication and will be granted access (but with encrypted traffic)
+5. **What is needed to crack a WEP key?**
+	- sniffing of packets (FMS attack: about 400'000 packets, PTW: 60'000 - 100'000)
+6. **Describe a WPA2 authentication with PSK (pre-shared key)?**
+	- 4-Way Handshake:
+		1. The AP sending a random number (ANonce) to the client
+		2. The client responding with its random number (SNonce)
+		3. The AP calculating the PTK (Pairwise Transient Key) from these numbers and sending an encrypted message to the client
+		4. The client decrypting this message with the PTK, confirming successful authentication
+7. **What is the purpose of PBKDF2 (Password-Based Key Derivation Function 2)?**
+	- In the context of WPA2, PBKDF2 takes the PSK (a passphrase) and generates a 256-bit key.
+It incorporates the SSID and the number of iterations (4096 in WPA2) to make brute-force and dictionary attacks more difficult.
+8. **Assume you want to analyze an WPA2 communication with Wireshark.
+What is needed to decrypt the packets of the CAP file (packet capture file)?**
+	- To decrypt WPA2 packets in a packet capture file (CAP file) using Wireshark, you need the network's PSK and the SSID.
+	- Additionally, capturing the four-way handshake process is essential, as it contains the nonce values used to derive the session keys for encryption.
+9. **What Wi-Fi attacks do you know?
+Describe how they work.**
+	- *WPA2-PSK Cracking*: dictionary attack against PSK with SSID and captured handshake (test a password and check until MIC matches)
+	- *Rouge DHCP*: allows attackers to set their device as the default router
+	- *Fake Webauth*: most users are used seeing a webauth page when connecting to a Wi-Fi
+10. **What is «SSID Cloaking»?
+Does it protect a Wi-Fi access point?**
+	- SSID cloaking involves hiding the network name (SSID) from broadcasting in beacon frames, making it less visible to casual scanning.
+	- While it can deter casual users, it does not provide significant protection as the SSID can still be discovered by determined attackers using packet sniffers or during the connection process.
+It is more of an obscurity measure than a robust security feature.

 ---
 links: [[600 SPA MOC|SPA MOC]] - [[themes/000 Index|Index]]